karamelikli/kardl/README.md

 ### 8. AsymSuffix

 `AsymSuffix` is a character vector specifying the suffixes used for naming asymmetric variables created during positive and negative decomposition.
 The default value is `c("_POS", "_NEG")`, where:

 - `"_POS"` is the suffix appended to variables representing the positive decomposition.
 - `"_NEG"` is the suffix appended to variables representing the negative decomposition.

 ##### Details

 The order of the suffixes is important:

 - The first element in the vector corresponds to the positive decomposition.
 - The second element in the vector corresponds to the negative decomposition.

 Asymmetric decomposition is commonly used in models to separate the effects of positive and negative changes in a variable.
 For example, given a variable `X`, the decomposition may result in `X_POS` and `X_NEG` to represent its positive and negative components, respectively.

 By default, the suffixes `"_POS"` and `"_NEG"` are used, but users can customize them as needed by providing a custom vector.
 For example:

 - `AsymSuffix = c("_Increase", "_Decrease")` results in variable names such as `X_Increase` and `X_Decrease`.
 - `AsymSuffix = c("_Up", "_Down")` results in variable names such as `X_Up` and `X_Down`.

 **Attention!**

 - Ensure that the custom suffix vector has exactly two elements:
   - The first element must always represent the positive decomposition.
   - The second element must always represent the negative decomposition.
 - Providing more or fewer elements or incorrect ordering may cause errors in variable naming.

 ### 9. LongCoef

 `LongCoef` is a character string specifying the prefix format for naming long-run coefficients in the model output.
 The default value is `"L{lag}.{varName}"`, where:

 - `{lag}` is a placeholder for the lag number.
 - `{varName}` is a placeholder for the variable name.

 This format generates names like `L1.X` for the first lag of variable `X`.

 #### Details

 Long-run coefficients represent the long-term relationships between the dependent variable and independent variables in an ARDL or NARDL model.
 The `LongCoef` parameter allows users to customize how these coefficients are named in the output, making it easier to identify and interpret them.
 The default format `"L{lag}.{varName}"` is widely used and provides clear information about the lag and variable associated with each coefficient.
 Users can modify the format by changing the `LongCoef` string.
 For example:

 - `LongCoef = "LongRun_{varName}_Lag{lag}"` results in names like `LongRun_X_Lag1`.
 - `LongCoef = "LR_{varName}_L{lag}"` results in names like `LR_X_L1`.

 **Attention!**

 - Ensure that the placeholders `{lag}` and `{varName}` are included in the custom format to maintain clarity in the coefficient names.
 - Avoid using special characters or spaces in the format that may cause issues in R variable naming conventions.

 ### 10. ShortCoef

 `ShortCoef` is a character string specifying the prefix format for naming short-run coefficients in the model output.
 The default value is `"L{lag}.d.{varName}"`, where:

 - `{lag}` is a placeholder for the lag number.
 - `{varName}` is a placeholder for the variable name.

 This format generates names like `L1.d.X` for the first lag of the differenced variable `X`.

 #### Details

 Short-run coefficients capture the immediate effects of changes in independent variables on the dependent variable in an ARDL or NARDL model.
 The `ShortCoef` parameter allows users to customize how these coefficients are named in the output, facilitating easier identification and interpretation.
 The default format `"L{lag}.d.{varName}"` is commonly used and provides clear information about the lag, differencing, and variable associated with each coefficient.
 Users can modify the format by changing the `ShortCoef` string.
 For example:

 - `ShortCoef = "ShortRun_{varName}_Lag{lag}"` results in names like `ShortRun_X_Lag1`.
 - `ShortCoef = "SR_{varName}_L{lag}"` results in names like `SR_X_L1`.

 **Attention!**

 - Ensure that the placeholders `{lag}` and `{varName}` are included in the custom format to maintain clarity in the coefficient names.
 - Avoid using special characters or spaces in the format that may cause issues in R variable naming conventions.

 ### 11. batch

 `batch` is a character string specifying the batch size for parallel processing during model estimation.
 The default value is `"1/1"`, indicating that the model estimation will be executed as a single job without batching.

 #### Details

 The `batch` parameter is particularly useful when dealing with large datasets or complex models that require significant computational resources.
 By specifying a batch size, users can divide the model estimation process into smaller, more manageable segments, which can be processed in parallel.
 The format for the `batch` parameter is `"m/n"`, where:

 - `m` is the number of batches to be processed in parallel.
 - `n` is the total number of batches.

 For example, setting `batch = "2/4"` would divide the estimation into 4 batches, with 2 batches being processed simultaneously.
 This can significantly reduce computation time, especially for models with extensive lag structures or large numbers of variables.

 **Attention!**

 - Ensure that the specified batch size is appropriate for the available computational resources (e.g., CPU cores, memory).
 - Overloading the system with too many parallel processes may lead to performance degradation or failures.
 - The effectiveness of batching may vary depending on the specific model and dataset characteristics.

 #### Examples

 ##### Default batch size (no batching)

 ``` r
 kardl_set(batch = "1/1")
 kardl(data, MyFormula)
 ```

 ##### Using a batch size of 2 out of 4

 ``` r
 kardl_set(batch = "2/4")
 kardl(data, MyFormula)
 ```

 ##### Using a batch size of 3 out of 6

 ``` r
 kardl_set(batch = "3/6")
 kardl(data, MyFormula)
 ```

-## Contributing
+## Contributing to kardl

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute, including the package's **Life Cycle Statement**.
+Thank you for considering contributing to the `kardl` package!

+### Life Cycle Statement

+This package is **in a stable state of development, with active subsequent development primarily in response to user feedback.**

+The core functionality for linear and nonlinear ARDL/NARDL estimation, dynamic multipliers, symmetry tests, Narayan cointegration test, and bootstrap methods is considered stable and reliable.

+Future development will mainly focus on:
+- Fixing bugs reported by users
+- Addressing feature requests (e.g., additional post-estimation tools, new test options, or performance improvements)
+- Maintaining compatibility with newer R versions and dependencies
+- Minor enhancements based on community needs

+Major new methodological features will only be added if they align with clear user demand or important advancements in the econometric literature.

+### How to Contribute

+- Report bugs or suggest features by opening an issue on GitHub.
+- Submit pull requests for bug fixes or improvements.
+- All contributions are welcome and will be properly acknowledged.

+For questions or discussions, please open an issue.

 ## Conclusion

-The `kardl` package is a versatile tool for econometric analysis, offering robust support for symmetric and asymmetric ARDL/NARDL modeling, cointegration tests, stability diagnostics, and heteroskedasticity checks.
+The `kardl` package is a versatile tool for econometric analysis, offering robust support for symmetric and asymmetric ARDL/NARDL modeling, cointegration tests.
 Its flexible formula specification, lag optimization, and support for parallel processing make it ideal for studying complex economic relationships.
 For more information, visit <https://github.com/karamelikli/kardl> or contact the authors at [hakperest\@gmail.com](mailto:hakperest@gmail.com).

 ## Disclosures

 - The logo created by **canva.com** free account.